 We have established separation guidelines which generally apply to all employees in situations where management determines that an employee is entitled to severance benefits.
 Severance benefits are granted solely in management's discretion and are not an employee entitlement or guaranteed benefit.
-The guidelines provide that persons employed at the level of Senior Vice President may be eligible to receive between six and fifteen months of severance benefits and persons employed at the level of Executive Vice President may be eligible to receive between nine and eighteen months of severance benefits in the event of separation under certain circumstances generally including elimination of a position, work unit or general staff reduction.
+The guidelines provide that persons employed at the level of Senior Vice President may be eligible to receive between six and fifteen months of severance benefits in the event of separation under certain circumstances generally including elimination of a position, work unit or general staff reduction.
 Separation benefits are contingent upon the signing of a separation agreement containing certain provisions including a release of all claims against us.
 Severance amounts paid under these guidelines are distinct and separate from any one-time, special or enhanced severance programs that may be approved by us from time to time.